bolibomp/Data-Driven-Science-Solutions-Manual/README.md

 ## I'll add solutions as a work through the book.
 If you want to contribute just hit me with a PR

-Note that the code will probably look ugly from time to time and I might skip some exercise in some chapters and come back to them later.

-* Chapter 1: mostly done :heavy_minus_sign:
+* Chapter 1: Done ✅
-* Chapter 2: has some error and incomplete solutions :x:
+* Chapter 2: Done ✅
-* Chapter 3: has several missing excersies and some incomplete solutions :x:
+* Chapter 3: Done ✅
-* Chapter 4: mostly done. missing completed last excerise :heavy_minus_sign:
+* Chapter 4: Done ✅
-* Chapter 5: first excerise is mostly done. need cleaning :x:
+* Chapter 5: Done ✅